-When using the GeneXpert Dx System, start the test within 4 hours of adding the sample to the cartridge.
+When using the GeneXpert Dx System or GeneXpert Edge System, start the test within 4 hours of adding the sample to the cartridge.
+Once the sample is added to the cartridge, the cartridge should remain at room temperature prior to starting the test within four hours.
 If using a GeneXpert Infinity System, be sure to start the test and put the cartridge on the conveyor within 30 minutes of adding the Sample Reagent-treated sample to the cartridge.
-Remaining shelf-life is tracked by the Xpertise Software so that tests are run prior to the 4-hour
+Remaining shelf-life is tracked by the Xpertise Software so that tests are run prior to the 4-hour onboard expiration.

 - 1. Open the cartridge lid, and then open the sample container. - 2.
 Using the provided transfer pipette, aspirate the liquefied sample to just above the line on the pipette.
-See Figure 4.
+See Figure 5.
 Do not process the sample further if there is insufficient volume.

-Figure 4.
+Figure 5.
 Aspirating to the Line on the Pipette

 3. Transfer the sample into the sample chamber of the Xpert MTB/RIF Ultra cartridge.
 Dispense the sample slowly to minimize the risk of aerosol formation.
-See Figure 5.
+See Figure 6.

-Figure 5.
+Figure 6.
 Dispensing Decontaminated Liquefied Sample into the Sample Chamber of the Cartridge

-Close the cartridge lid firmly.
+4. Close the cartridge lid firmly.
 Remaining liquefied sample may be kept for up to 4 hours at 2 to 8 °C in case retesting is required.